Brand Positioning – Making the right impression

 “No point spending money reaching your target customers if you don’t know what you want to say to them when you do reach them!”

-Brand Positioning is not only a critical part of your marketing strategy, but it can also sometimes be one of the most difficult and most subjective concepts to grasp.
+Brand Positioning is not only a critical part of your marketing strategy but it can also sometimes be one of the most difficult and most subjective concepts within marketing for people to grasp.

 Implications for Brand Marketers?